michael-pellegrini/jupyter_notebook_docker/README.md

 This container image is intended for a single user on private network.

-`docker run -d -p 8888:8888 -e CERT='' m400/jupyterlab`
-point browser to `127.0.0.1:8888` or `ipaddress:8888`  default password `admin`

-Any issues clear cache restart browser or user private window

 The container image uses ubuntu as base image with latest versions of miniconda3 and jupyterlab.
 Jupyterlab is the latest edition of Jupyter Notebook.
 See https://jupyterlab.readthedocs.io/en/stable/

-The container image has a preconfigured password and an ssl certificate that is generated on build.
+The container image has a preconfigured changeable password (admin) and a ssl certificate that is generated on build.
-The password can easily be changed after starting the container and ssl can be disabled by passing empty variable `-e CERT=''`
+The password can easily be changed after starting the container and ##### ssl can be disabled by passing empty variable `-e CERT=''`
 Additional python packages can be installed with the `conda` command in the jupyterlab terminal.

 ```
 VOLUME /notebooks            Volume is default folder required for saved work to persist (.ipynb files etc..)
 VOLUME /root/miniconda3/pkgs Volume required to save user installed conda packages
-VOLUME /root/miniconda3/lib  Volume also required to save user installed conda packages.
+VOLUME /root/miniconda3/lib  Volume required to save user installed conda packages.
-VOLUME /root/.jupyter        Volume required to save user password change.
+VOLUME /root/.jupyter        Volume required to change password and save.
 ```

 ### Docker run command without SSL.